rob-luke/Neuroimaging.jl/docs/src/usage/access.md

 ## Handling of units

 Many of the underlying components of this package store values with units.
-For example, coordinates are stored interally in the unit of meters, and sampling rates are stored in hertz.
+For example, coordinates are stored internally in the unit of meters, and sampling rates are stored in hertz.
 This minimises errors in two ways.
 First, if you pass arguments in the wrong order to a function it may be caught.
 Second, if you accidentally pass kHz as a sample rate this will be correctly